Jimmy Joy and Queal Compared

-As you can see Queal and Joylent are fairly similar in nutritional content.
-Jimmy Joy is 20% higher in sugar than Queal.
-Queal, on the other hand, makes up the difference in kcal from sugar by being a bit higher in protein, and (good) fats.
+As you can see Queal and Joylent are somewhat similar in nutritional content.
+Jimmy Joy is quite a bit higher in carbohydrates.
+Queal, on the other hand, makes up the difference in kcal by being higher in protein, and both are similar in (good) fats.
 Queal follows the EU nutrition guidelines (EFSA) and Jimmy Joy is based on Dutch nutrition guidelines (NVWA).
-Both regular diet types contain soy, gluten and lactose.
+Both regular diet types contain soy and gluten.
 They’re 100% vegetarian.

-In both products the main sources of carbs are evenly balanced between the complex carbohydrate Maltodextrin (made from corn), the slightly slower carbohydrate Isomaltulose (made from red beets) and finely cut Scottish Oats.
+The main source of carbs in Queal is evenly balanced between the complex carbohydrate Maltodextrin (made from corn), the slightly slower carbohydrate Isomaltulose (made from red beets) and finely cut Scottish Oats.
 The Maltodextrin has a high Glycemic Index (GI, how fast carbs are processed), and the Oats a low GI.
 This balance ensures a quick release of energy, but also a sustained continuous release of energy for several hours, resulting in a balanced energy level.
 Jimmy Joy only uses Maltodextrin, which means energy is released quicker than in Queal.

 Queal is higher in fibre than Jimmy Joy, giving the recommended daily allotment of dietary fibre for the average adult (40g) as set by the EFSA, highly beneficial for gut health.
 Jimmy Joy, on the other hand, has 32,5g, still higher than the average European diet, but borderline on the Dutch recommendation guidelines.

 The level of protein is noticeably different between Jimmy Joy and Queal.
-Though both Queal and Jimmy Joy are high in protein, Queal is 10% higher in protein than Jimmy Joy.
+Both Queal and Jimmy Joy provide you with sufficient protein, Queal is 40% higher in protein than Jimmy Joy.

 Having a higher amount of protein per serving makes Queal more geared towards active people, though perfectly fine to use for “desk-workers” too.